Lumbar Spinal Stenosis: Red Flags to Watch For

 This numbness might be accompanied by severe or progressive weakness in your legs.
 You might find it difficult to get up from a chair, feel like your legs are giving out, or notice a “foot drop” that makes it hard to lift the front part of your foot.
 These symptoms indicate that the nerve signals from your brain to your lower body are being severely disrupted.

-Worsening Neurological Symptoms
+Sudden or Worsening Neurological Symptoms

 The speed at which symptoms develop is a critical factor.
 If you notice your neurological symptoms are getting worse quickly, it’s a sign of a serious problem.
 This could mean pain that escalates to an unbearable level, numbness that spreads rapidly, or weakness that progresses to the point where you can’t move your legs.